discoposse/terraform-eks-lab/README.md

 ## Requirements

 You will need:
-* AWS IAM credentials - currently using root credentials (which is not idieal)
+* AWS IAM credentials - currently using root credentials (which is not ideal)
 * Terraform Cloud our Terraform Enterprise account

 ## About the Lab Code

-Terraform configuration built for Terraform 0.13.4
+Terraform configuration built for Terraform 0.13.4 or higher